Heinrich Roller: Politics

 In 1864, Roller became a journalist with the magazine Social‑Demokrat.
 In 1865, he became secretary-general of the Allgemeiner Deutscher Arbeiterverein (one of the predecessors of the Social Democratic Party of Germany) but quit the job in 1868 because of differences in opinion.
 He also attended the founding congress of the Social Democratic Workers' Party of Germany in 1869 and chronicled the whole event using shorthand.

 Career as a writer

 Besides his work in the field of stenography, Roller published humor texts as well as merry poems and songs under his pen name Roland vom Hochplateau.

 Death and legacy

 Roller's tomb stone, engraved with an example of his shorthand system.

 Roller died on 6 September 1916 in Berlin.
 His body was buried at the "Friedhofspark Pappelallee", a cemetery founded by the religious humanist society of Berlin and his tomb stone is one of only few that remain there until today.

-On 25 November 1925 the Heinersdorfer Straße (1866–1925) in Berlin-Prenzlauer Berg was renamed to Heinrich-Roller-Straße to celebrate the 50th anniversary of his invention.
+On 25 November 1925, Heinersdorfer Straße (1866–1925) in Berlin-Prenzlauer Berg was renamed Heinrich-Roller-Straße to commemorate the 50th anniversary of his invention.